-- 13.7.5 Treat hypotension.
-Evaluate, document, and treat signs/symptoms of shock according to the Shock CPG. - 13.7.6 Avoid dextrose containing fluids in non-hypoglycemic patients. - 13.7.7 If IV thrombolysis infusion completes during transport, the remaining drug within the tubing should be infused using an infusion of normal saline at the same rate as the thrombolysis infusion.
-Do not change the original set volume to be infused (VTBI) on the pump.
-When the VTBI alarms as complete, this will be the IV thrombolysis infusion completion time. - 13.7.8 Monitor for signs of orolingual angioedema.
+- 13.7.6 Avoid dextrose-containing fluids in non-hypoglycemic patients. - 13.7.7 If IV thrombolysis infusion completes during transport, the remaining drug within the tubing should be infused using an infusion of normal saline at the same rate as the thrombolysis infusion.
+Do not change the pump's original set volume to be infused (VTBI).
+The IV thrombolysis infusion completion time is when that the pump alarms the VTBI is complete. - 13.7.8 Monitor for signs of orolingual angioedema.
 Contact Medical Control should any signs or symptoms develop.
-See Angioedema Recommendation for management of orolingual angioedema associated with IV thrombolysis. - 13.7.9 Monitor for signs and symptoms of neurological deterioration.
-Worsening of neurological exam (NIHSS worsening of >4 points) could represent hemorrhagic conversion of the stroke or worsening ischemia.
-Contact Medical Control for guidance and send prenotification to the receiving facility. - 13.7.9.1 Pediatric patients < 18 years old, contact Cook Children's Medical Center or Children's Health Dallas for guidance.
+See Angioedema.
+Recommendation for managing of orolingual angioedema associated with IV thrombolysis. - 13.7.9 Monitor for signs and symptoms of neurological deterioration.
+Worsening of the neurological exam (NIHSS worsening of >4 points) could represent hemorrhagic conversion of the stroke or worsening ischemia.
+Contact Medical Control for guidance and send prenotification to the receiving facility. - 13.7.9.1 Pediatric patients <18 years old, contact Cook Children's Medical Center or Children's Health Dallas for guidance.